zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 ## Introduction

 Oracle Database 19c installer has a new feature that automatically runs `root` configuration scripts for you.
 This feature simplifies the installation process and helps you to avoid inadvertent permission errors.
 The installer lets you configure the `root` user or a sudoer user to run the configuration scripts.
 Both options require the user's password.
-Here you configure the `oracle` user to run the scripts, which has already been configured as a sudoer on your compute instance.
+Here you configure the `oracle` user to run the scripts.
+The `oracle` user has already been configured as a sudoer on your compute instance.
 After you install the database, you examine the response file as well as the container database (CDB) and pluggable database (PDB) that get created.

 Estimated Lab Time: 30 minutes